 Being stiff and sore is hard on the body, which means these symptoms are typically treated on a daily basis.
 If you’re suffering from a long term condition it’s likely you’ll be using opioids and over the counter pain relief medication to treat your symptoms.
 But opioids can be addictive, and you may be suffering from additional symptoms caused by medication such damage to your gastrointestinal system from using NSAIDs like ibuprofen on a long term basis.

 If your condition is ongoing it may be hard to remember a time where you could walk, rest, and thoroughly enjoy your day without being in pain.
-However, research is beginning to suggest that CBD (cannabidiol) may help your body, without a high, naturally, and with no side-effects.
+However, research is continuing to show early signs that CBD (cannabidiol) may help your body, without a high, naturally, and with no side-effects.

 Many people are changing from Ibuprofen and prescription pain relief in favour of CBD oil because it works within our ECS (endocannabinoid system) on receptors that react positively to cannabinoids like CBD.
 Our bodies produce cannabinoids that help regulate and manage vital systems inside our body.